Missing mother-of-three Gaynor Lord’s last movements revealed as divers scour river

 Police who found Gaynor Lord’s clothing and belongings in a park say it is likely she went into the water after she was last seen on Friday afternoon.

-The alert was raised when her possessions were found in Wensum Park in the city just after 8pm.
-The married mother of three was identified by items found in her handbag at the scene.
+The alert was raised when a woman’s possessions were found in Wensum Park in the city just after 8pm.
+Ms Lord was identified by items found in her handbag at the scene.

-She had not been due to finish her shift until 4pm.
-But the footage shows the 55-year-old walking before then to and from the cathedral in Queens Street, then walking in St George’s Street at 3.49pm.
+Ms Lord, who works at the city’s Jarrold store, had not been due to finish her shift until 4pm.
+But the footage shows the 55-year-old leaving the store at 2.46pm, then walking to and from the cathedral on Queens Street, before walking in St George’s Street at 3.49pm.
+At one point, she appears to be in a hurry.

 She is then seen walking along St Crispins Road towards Pitt Street, and finally up St Augustines Street at 4.01pm, the last sighting of her on CCTV.